illinoistech-itm/jhajek/itmt-430/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 ## Deliverable

 In the document, tooling-assignment-advanced-template.md, provide the required screenshots.
-Push a copy of this Markdown file in the private GitHub repo provided, under the itmd-521 folder and make an additional sub-folder named: **tooling-assignments-vagrant**.
+Push a copy of this Markdown file in the private GitHub repo provided, under the itmd-521 folder and make an additional sub-folder named: **tooling-assignment-vagrant**.
 Submit the URL to your deliverable to Blackboard